A

 Discounting Sales

-Reduction in the sales price of goods and services to entice additional sales.
-Often based on volume, seasonality, obsolescence, a changed competitive environment, or future commitments by the customer.
+Reduction in the sales price of goods and services, often to entice additional sales.
+This can be based on volume, seasonality, obsolescence, a changed competitive environment, or future commitments by the customer.

-The ratio shows the ratio of Profit to Dividends paid.
-If this number is greater than 1, it means the business has reinvested some profit back into itself – the higher the number the greater the re-investment.
+If the Dividend Cover is greater than 1, it means the business has reinvested some profit back into itself – the higher the number the greater the re-investment.
+Generally, a dividend cover of 2 or more is considered a safe coverage - it allows the company to safely pay out dividends and still allow for reinvestment or the possibility of a downturn.

 E